complexorganizations/Data-Scraper/.github/readme.md

 - You can change what the scraper scrapes by generating new `sitemap.json`

 How do i configure the scraper?
-- Open the settings file `sitemap.json` and change the scraper settings there.
+- Open the scraper and generate the `sitemap.json` file.

 Can this scrape apps written in JavaScript?
 - Yes, this can scrape apps written in JS. ***Google Chrome (Required)***